Second Chance Hiring: Unleashing a World of Untapped Potential

 Leading the Charge: Corporate America’s Embrace of Second Chance Hiring

 Companies such as Walmart, Starbucks, and Home Depot are at the forefront of this movement.
-According to the Second Chance Business Coalition, 85% of HR leaders and 81% of business leaders say that individuals with criminal records perform the same as or better than employees without criminal records
+According to the Second Chance Business Coalition, 85% of HR leaders and 81% of business leaders say that individuals with criminal records perform the same as or better than employees without criminal records.

 Among the trailblazers of this cause, JPMorgan Chase is an ideal case study that highlights the outcomes that result from a commitment to Second Chance Hiring practices.